In this article, we’ll take a look at my tops picks for the best petrol lawn mower.

 Petrol Lawn Mower Reviews: A Closer Look at My Top Picks

 As I said at the beginning of this article, the term best petrol lawnmowers mean something different to each and every person.

 To some, their opinion would be based on price.
-For others, it would have to be easy to start, be reliable, have a mulching plug, be a self-propelled mower, etc.
+For others, it would have to be easy to start, be reliable, be a self-propelled mower that mulches, etc.